-This two-part webinar is a unique opportunity to meet and learn from contemporary practices working with stone.
+This two-part webinar is a unique opportunity to learn from contemporary practices working with stone.

 Part One - Contemporary stone architecture

 The speakers will share their extensive experiences of working with stone in a roundtable discussion.
 The event will focus on the practical, economic and environmental attributes of stone and why this material has a place in architecture today.

 Valérie Bergeron, Director of Business Development Europe at Polycor